Basic Legionella Management

 |Cooling System Awareness||6|

-This online assessment for basic legionella training is carried out by a series of multiple choice questions.
+This online assessment for basic legionella training course is carried out by a series of multiple choice questions.
 Candidates must answer 70% of the questions correctly to pass each module.
 We advise you to complete each module and answer the question before moving on to the next module.
 This provides a better learning experience because you will need to have knowledge from earlier modules to understand some of the material in the later modules.
 For those who complete the course successfully, a PDF certificate of the award is sent directly to your inbox.
 Hard copies of the award are available on request.
 The course takes 75 minutes of training to complete.
 This is course content only and does not cover the time it takes to answer questions.

 COSHH, The Control of Substances Hazardous to Health, is a complimentary course to Legionella Managment.